bczsalba/pytermgui/README.md

 ### Using TIM to style your program's output

 TIM, our **T**erminal **I**nline **M**arkup language provides an easy to read, semantic and performant way to style your text.
-It is also extensible, and supports macros, all commonly used ANSI styles & colors, RGB & HEX and more!
+It is also modular and extensible, supports macros, in-terminal hyperlinks, all commonly used ANSI styles & colors, RGB & HEX and more!

 ![TIM example](https://github.com/bczsalba/pytermgui/raw/master/assets/readme/tim.png)

+In this demo, clicking `docs` will bring you to the [documentation](https://ptg.bczsalba.com).

 ### Fully featured TUIs